Ne0n09/cloudflared-remotefalcon/docs/scripts/index.md

 === "Configure RF"

-    - This script is used for the initial setup and configuration of [cloudflared-remotefalcon](https://github.com/Ne0n09/cloudflared-remotefalcon/tree/main).
+    - Used for the initial setup and configuration of [cloudflared-remotefalcon](https://github.com/Ne0n09/cloudflared-remotefalcon/tree/main).

-    - It guides you on setting the required and some optional [.env](../architecture/files.md#env) variables.
+    - Guides through setting the required and some optional [.env](../architecture/files.md#env) variables.

-    - It can be re-run to view or update the variables or to run the container update or health check scripts.
+    - Can be re-run to view or update the variables or to run the container update or health check scripts.

     - Automatically downloads other helper scripts if they are missing.